 Hate crimes are viewed very seriously in Texas and carry heavy sentences.
 However, the Hate Crimes Act is used sparingly and prosecutors often reach plea deals because it can be hard to prove a racist, sexist or other discriminatory motives.

-If you or a family one has been accused of a hate crime in Dallas or elsewhere in Texas, please contact the Law Office of Clint Broden & Mick Mickelsen in Dallas.
+If you or a family one has been accused of a hate crime in Dallas or elsewhere in Texas, please contact the Broden & Mickelsen, LLP in Dallas.
 As criminal defense attorneys, they are prepared to fight for your freedom and will outline your legal options.